Key Takeaways

 Alternative data scraping for hedge funds is an increasingly important tool for gaining a competitive edge in the industry.

 A lot of this data comes from sources that are not well structured for the general public.
+It may be buried in websites, APIs, PDFs, public databases, news archives, marketplace listings, social platforms, government portals, court records, app stores, review platforms, or company pages.

 The best way to scrape alternative data is by finding multiple sources and cross-referencing all major data points to generate valid reports.